Mark W. Bailey, Chair

 In this course we will explore the state-of-the-art in natural language processing, that is, algorithms for extracting useful information from written text, and tools that employ these algorithms in various ways.
 Topics include NL parsing, morphological analysis, part-of-speech tagging, semantic mapping of terms, knowledge representation, and ontologies.
 A particular domain of interest, though not an exclusive one, will be the extraction of knowledge from abstracts of scientific papers in bio-medicine.
 Prerequisite, CPSCI 110.
 Maximum enrollment, 10.

 Study of the translation of high-level languages into assembly language.
 Topics will include tokenizing, parsing, type checking, code generation and optimization.
 Each student will implement a significant portion of a compiler.
 Programming intensive.
 Prerequisite, 210, 220 and 240.
 Maximum enrollment, 26.
-Bailey.
+Campbell.

 320S Computer Architecture.